Skip to main menu Skip to content Skip to footer

 en Español

-If you have a child with psychiatric or behavior problems, there’s a good chance you’ve heard of mindfulness and cognitive behavioral therapy (CBT), two different approaches to helping kids with everything from test anxiety to depression.
-But there’s another very promising therapy that combines elements of both.
-DBT, or dialectical behavior therapy, is an intensive, highly structured program that’s been adapted specifically for adolescents with extreme emotional instability, including self-harm and suicidal ideation.
+If you have a child with emotional or behavior problems, there’s a good chance you’ve heard of mindfulness or cognitive behavioral therapy (CBT), two different approaches to helping kids with anxiety and mood disorders.
+But there’s another very popular therapy that combines elements of both: DBT, or dialectical behavior therapy.
+DBT is an intensive, highly structured program that’s been adapted for children and adolescents with serious emotional instability, including self-harm and suicidal ideation.

 A brief history of DBT

-Dialectical behavior therapy was developed by Marsha Linehan, PhD, in the 1970s to treat adult borderline personality disorder — a mental illness with symptoms ranging from chronic suicidal thoughts and/or self-harming behaviors to anxiety and depression.
+Dialectical behavior therapy was developed by Marsha Linehan, PhD, in the 1970s to treat adult borderline personality disorder — a disorder with symptoms that include emotional volatility, trouble with relationships, self-destructive behaviors and suicidal thoughts.
 These patients were typically thought of as “difficult,” if not impossible, to treat.
 Dr. Linehan redefined the disorder, reframing it as a specific problem of the emotion regulation system that can be addressed with a structured intervention.

 People with borderline personality disorder have trouble regulating their moods, which leads to impulsivity and conflict in interpersonal relationships.
 That, in turn, often leaves them feeling misunderstood by others around them.
-First, Dr. Linehan tried traditional CBT, which emphasizes using conscious thoughts to confront and change problematic emotions.
+First, Dr. Linehan tried traditional CBT, which emphasizes using conscious thoughts to confront and change overwhelming emotions.
 She was unsuccessful with her patients.
-So she then tried a much more acceptance-based approach that came out of her meditation and mindfulness practice.
+So she then tried an acceptance-based approach that came out of her meditation and mindfulness practice.
 This, too, failed.

 “So then she had this brilliant epiphany,” says Dr. Miller.
 “Blending the acceptance strategies of mindfulness with the change technologies of CBT to create this dialectical behavior therapy.”